Slaves of New New York!

 [edit] Act I

 Morbo and Kent Brockman simultaneously report on the sudden appearance of Springfielders in New New York.
-Fry and Bender watch the events happening outside the window on the TV, failing to acknowledge that they are no longer watching TV when Professor Frink flies through the window and Smitty and URL kick down the door to arrest him.
+Bender and Fry watch the events happening outside the window on the TV, failing to acknowledge that they are no longer watching TV when Professor Frink flies through the window and Smitty and URL kick down the door to arrest him.
 Professor Farnsworth informs his staff that he had been at a meeting where scientists were attempting to gain funding from the city.
 After Wernstrom causes him to destroy his invention, Farnsworth quickly invents a device to harness the power of the fictional world of the comic that had been stuck to his slipper.
 Unfortunately it makes to big a tear and the room is filled with characters from The Simpsons.
 Thinking quickly, he suggests using them for slave labour, so the Mayor had the police round them up.
 The Simpsons themselves escaped and when Lisa recognised the Planet Express building as the place where the crew worked, they headed inside to hide.
 When the peace officers return Fry claims they are simply life size action figures.
 Hermes arrives to send the crew on their next delivery, and the Simpsons tag along.

 [edit] Act II